Marvel Masterworks

 Marvel Masterworks is an American collection of hardcover and trade paperback comic book reprints published by Marvel Comics, with the main goal of republishing classic Marvel Comics storylines in a hardcover, premium edition, often with restored artwork and better graphical quality when compared to other Marvel collected editions.
 The collection started in 1987, with volumes reprinting the issues of The Amazing Spider-Man, The Fantastic Four, The X-Men, and The Avengers.
 The Masterworks line has expanded from such reprints of the 1960s period that fans and historians call the Silver Age of Comic Books to include the 1930s–1940s Golden Age; comics of Marvel's 1950s pre-Code forerunner, Atlas Comics; and even some reprints from the 1970s period called the Bronze Age of Comic Books.
+In 2023, Fantagraphics began releasing hardcover collections of Atlas and Marvel Comics that Marvel had neglected to issue themselves.
+Marvel announced that the series would be going on hiatus after volume 389, effectively cancelling the next volume, which was to be The Defenders vol. 10.

-Rival DC Comics would launch a similar line the DC Archive Editions in 1989, the equivalent of the Marvel Masterworks.
+DC Comics launched DC Archive Editions in 1989, their equivalent of the Marvel Masterworks line.

 History

 First series (1987–1993)

-The first printing of Masterworks books from Marvel started in 1987 (three in 1987, four per year after that) and continued until 1994 (27 volumes), most with a suggested retail price of US $29.95 (Hulk $24.95) for the first three years, $34.95 after that (Silver Surfer Vol. 19 $44.95).
+The first printing of Masterworks books from Marvel started in 1987 (three in 1987, four per year after that) and continued until 1994 (27 volumes), most with a suggested retail price of US$29.95 (Hulk $24.95) for the first three years, $34.95 after that (Silver Surfer Vol. 19 $44.95).
 The first printings had a marble-look dust jacket with either light gray, pastels or primary colors; the binding was a faux leather dyed in the color associated with the title (Marvel Masterworks, volume number, and title was embossed usually in gold (exceptions: The Silver Surfer, Iron Man) on the spine along with an embossed symbol representing the character(s) of the title on the front) and numbered in the order the volumes were released (e.g., The Amazing Spider-Man Vol. 1 was #1, The Fantastic Four Vol. 1 was #2).
 Volumes contained about 10 issues (plus one Annual) and were about 220-260 pages each.
 Some volumes had fewer pages, such as The Invincible Iron Man Vol. 1 (197 pages), The Incredible Hulk Vol. 1 (150 pages), and The Uncanny X-Men Vol. 1-3 (each under 200 pages).
 The end papers featured a "gallery" of three sequential Masterworks covers, along with a partial cover of the next volume in the series (except Volumes 1, 2 and 27).
 The volume in which the "gallery" was printed would always "hang" in the third position, preceded by the previous two volumes.
 Some volumes have had multiple printings, such as The Amazing Spider-Man Vol. 1, with seven.